iden3/snarkjs/README.md

 snarkjs zkey contribute circuit_0000.zkey circuit_0001.zkey --name="1st Contributor Name" -v
 ```

-We contribute to the phase2 ceremony, and update the zkey to reflect this.
+The `zkey contribute` command creates a `zkey` file with a new contribution.

 As in phase 1, you'll be prompted to enter a random text as an extra source of entropy.

 ### 16. Provide a second phase2 contribution